-ACL injury in athletes is associated with balance and posture control disorders, and poor balance is considered one of the risk factors for knee and ankle injuries [18].
+ACL injuries in athletes are associated with disorders in balance and posture control, with poor balance being considered a risk factor for knee and ankle injuries [18].
 Balance training alone has significantly reduced the incidence of ACL injuries in athletes [19].
-Ghassab et al. found that athletes with dynamic knee valgus have lower balance than those without this defect.
-This suggests that athletes with dynamic knee valgus may be more susceptible to knee injuries [20].
-However, in the aforementioned studies, the rehabilitation programs either lacked balance exercises or did not assess balance at all.
+Ghassab et al. discovered that athletes with dynamic knee valgus have lower balance than those without this defect, suggesting that athletes with dynamic knee valgus may be more prone to knee injuries [20].
+However, the rehabilitation programs in the aforementioned studies either lacked balance exercises or did not include balance assessment.

-Athletes' performance is a critical consideration, and corrective exercises have been a topic of interest for researchers as they may enhance the performance of athletes.
-Coaches and players often dedicate time to corrective exercises to improve performance [19].
+The performance of athletes is a critical consideration, and corrective exercises have merged as a significant area of interest for researchers due to their potential to enhance athletic performance.
+It is common for coaches and players to allocate time for corrective exercises to improve performance [19].

-Volleyball is a sport that involves a high frequency of jumps and landings, and a single game may include a significant number of jumps and landings.
-For instance, in volleyball, athletes may perform an average of 100 paired jumps, 50 single-leg spike jumps, 150 paired jumps, and 80 single-leg defense jumps during a game [21].
-Given the significance of addressing dynamic knee valgus as one of the common risk factors for ACL injuries in a sport that necessitates frequent jumps and landings, as well as the need to enhance the balance and performance of these athletes, this study aims to investigate the impact of a corrective exercise program on the balance and performance of female volleyball players with dynamic knee valgus defects.
+Volleyball is a sport characterized by a high frequency

+of jumps and landings.
+For instance, during a volleyball game, athletes may perform an average of 100 paired jumps, 50 single-leg spike jumps, 150 paired jumps, and 80 single-leg defense jumps [21].
+Given the importance of addressing dynamic knee valgus, a common risk factor for ACL injuries in a sport that requires frequent jumps and landings, and the need to enhance the balance and performance of these athletes, this study aims to investigate the impact of a corrective exercise program on the balance and performance of female volleyball players exhibiting dynamic knee valgus defects.